Manage GCP Workload Identity Pool IAM Members

 Beyond these examples

-These snippets focus on specific IAM access control features: member-level and binding-level access control, and IAM Conditions for time-based expiration.
-They’re intentionally minimal rather than complete identity federation setups.
+These snippets focus on specific IAM management features: non-authoritative member grants, role-level binding management, full policy replacement, and time-based IAM Conditions.
+They’re intentionally minimal rather than complete access control configurations.

-The examples reference pre-existing infrastructure such as workload identity pools and GCP projects with IAM enabled.
-They focus on granting access rather than provisioning pools or configuring federation.
+The examples reference pre-existing infrastructure such as workload identity pools.
+They focus on granting IAM permissions rather than creating the pools themselves.

 To keep things focused, common IAM patterns are omitted, including: